"Get off me!" Hermione Granger screamed hysterically as she attempted to kick the man that was warranting such abuse in the face.

 Hurriedly glancing at his watch once more, he pulled Hermione into a rough hug.
 "Only five second… three… one."

-A faint wind swirled through the forest, and a man with a faintly ginger beard and a girl with dirty chocolate curls disappeared from England for the moment.
+A faint wind swirled throughout the forest, shaking up all the leaves and debris.
+A man with a faintly ginger beard and a girl with dirty chocolate curls disappeared from England for the moment.

 "Lumière," the man named Cannon whispered into the darkness.

-The elaborate gates swung forward, allowing him entrance to the French castle.
-He walked forward, overly conscious of the crunching echo of gravel as he did.
+The elaborate gates in front of him swung forward, allowing him entrance to the French castle.
+He slipped through the opening, overtly conscious of the crunching echo of gravel as he did.
 As soon as he was inside the property, the gates whooshed close so quickly that he was sure anyone unlucky enough to be caught in the middle would have been crushed instantly.
+Shivering at the thought, he walked towards a side door to the castle, seated near a bush.
+Cannon paused briefly as he came upon the door, looking over his shoulder one last time.
+He wanted to be sure.
+He couldn't bring danger here.

-His hand was in midair to knock when the door swung open rather abruptly.
+His hand was dangling mid air to knock when the door swung open rather violently.

-Cannon obliged, his dirty shoes clicking on marble of what he presumed was the foyer.
-The door slammed closed as abruptly as it had opened, leaving everything enclosed in blackness.
+"Get in," a dainty French-accented voice ordered.
+The owner of the voice was somewhere inside the eerie darkness of the castle.
+He would recognize the voice anywhere.
+Cannon obliged, his dirty shoes clicking on the marble of what he knew to be a pristine foyer.
+The door slammed closed as harshly as it had opened, leaving everything enclosed in blackness.

-"Yes," Cannon replied, smiling slightly as he continued, "After ten months of searching, I've finally found her."
+"Yes," Cannon replied, smiling slightly.
+His eyes adjusting, and he saw a woman standing next to him.
+"After ten months of searching, I've finally found her."

-His smile turned into a cautious frown as he heard the woman laugh softly from his distance away.
-"But before I entrust her to you, I must have you immediate assurance that she will not be harmed.
-I've explained partly what will happen if she is somehow hurt --"
+The woman chuckled, and his smile turned into a cautious frown.
+So much had changed for her, and she wasn't the woman he once knew.
+Cannon sighed, and said, "But before I entrust her to you, I must have your immediate assurance that she will not be harmed.
+I've explained partially what awaits us if she is hurt or praytail... killed, and -"

-"Yes," Cannon said, hesitantly.
-"I'm sorry if I've offended you.
-But she is near family to me, and holds a special place inside my heart."
+"Yes," Cannon said, pausing.
+"I'm sorry if I offended you.
+But she is family to me, and I have so little left these days.
+She holds a special place inside my heart."

 "Ask," Cannon said, cradling Hermione in his arms.

-"What am I to do with her?
-You said to keep her safe.
-But if I hide her, then I am risking my life," the woman said.
+"What am I supposed to say to explain to them?
+If I hide her, I'm risking my life," the woman said.

-"You don't have to hide her, Delacour, but you need to take care of her.
-I've seen what they do to their slaves, and if I ever found out that you were doing that to her," he paused, not bothering to finish his threat.
+"You don't have to hide her, Delacour, you just need to take care of her.
+Tell them I've gone rogue and stolen Hermione, and sold her to you.
+They won't be able to appeal that.
+Plus, you're high-profile.
+You can do what you want.
+But I've seen what they do to their slaves, and if I ever found out that you were doing that to her..." he paused, not bothering to finish his threat.

-"Careful, stranger," the woman hissed.
-"I do not take kindly to threats when I'm doing such enormous favors."
+"Careful, man," the woman hissed.
+She pulled her wand out of her robes, and held it.
+"I do not take kindly to threats when I'm doing an old friend huge favors."

-"I swear on my life I will not harm her, and I will keep her from harm," she repeated.
+"I swear on my life I will attempt to keep her from harm," she repeated.
+A light sealed between them.

 "Good," Cannon paused, pressing a chaste kiss to the girl's forehead.
-"I know what you are, Delacour.
-I know that you can protect her and let her thrive.
-Hermione is stubborn but she will prevail if given the right circumstances."
+"I know what you are, Delacour, and you're not a lost cause.
+I also know that you can protect her and let her thrive.
+Hermione is stubborn but she will prevail if given the right circumstances.
+You have to help her.
+It's in the prophecy that only you can.
+The hope of our world rests on your shoulders.
+Wear it well," he said, carefully exchanging the girl in his arms.

 "I intend to," the woman replied, taking her.

-"If the heel of July shall fall, then chaos shall stumble back onto Earth once again."
-Cannon whispered.
+"If the heel of July shall fall, then chaos shall stumble back onto Earth once again," Cannon whispered.
 "Harry has failed but she doesn't have to.
-Guard her well, and the reward might be all that richer for you."
+Guard her well, and the reward might be all that richer for you.
+My presence endangers you both so I'll take my leave now.
+I don't know if I'll be able to reach out again... just keep her safe."

 A loud crack filled the air, and bright purple light illuminated the small foyer.